 On 14 April 2022, the Group obtained a Working Capital facility arrangement of USD 50.0 million.
-The facility is at a rate of LIBOR/EIBOR/SOFR + 1.50% per annum and is available for a period of 364 days with an extension option for another 364 days.
+The facility is at a rate of LIBOR/EIBOR/SOFR + 1.50% per annum and is available for a period of 364 days with a yearly extension option.